scottyhardy/docker-wine/README.md

 ## Connecting with an RDP client

-All Windows desktops and servers come with Remote Desktop pre-installed and macOS users can download the Microsoft Remote Desktop application for free from the App Store.
+All Windows desktops and servers come with the Remote Desktop Connection client pre-installed and macOS users can download the Microsoft Remote Desktop application for free from the App Store.
 For Linux users, I'd suggest using the Remmina Remote Desktop client.

 For the hostname, use `localhost` if the container is hosted on the same machine you're running your Remote Desktop client on and for remote connections just use the name or IP address of the machine you are connecting to.
 NOTE: To connect to a remote machine, it will require TCP port 3389 to be exposed through the firewall.